 82. If the applicant's pesticide applicator does not exclusively use ready-to-use products from the original container, provide the reference to the procedure submitted above requiring the applicant's pesticide applicator to be certified by the State of Michigan as an applicator in the applicable category, to prevent or reduce pollutant runoff from vegetated land.
 A description of the certified applicator categories is available at the following link.
 If the applicant only applies ready-to-use products from the original container, enter "Not Applicable."
 Provide the reference to the procedure submitted above (page and paragraph of attachments): e.g., Attachment A, Section b.
-Appendix H - P2GH General Procedures SOP, Section L. The Village does not use fertilizers on properties.
+Appendix H - P2GH General Procedures SOP, Section L. The Village Public Works contractor is a certified applicator and to applies fertilizer, herbicide, and pesticide as needed.